mzeidenberg/fall24_0479_website/content/home/syllabus.md

 ## Textbooks

 The following books are all available for free online reading through the NYU library's [license](https://guides.nyu.edu/c.php?g=276639&p=1845282) for Safari Books Online.
-(Here are some [instructions](https://docs.google.com/document/d/1baUVxqR8Y8QV7qyCXf087jBVqJA-EkjE7j6AJvr2yO4/edit?usp=sharing) from the NYU library on getting the NYU license to work in O'Reilly's apps for iOS and Android).
-They can also be purchased in hard copy.
+You can also purchase hard copies.

 * Data Science from Scratch, Second Edition, by Joel Grus
 * Python for Data Analysis, Third Edition, by Wes McKinney